Somua: Overview

 In 1948 Somua built two double 1500 V DC EMU rail engines for SNCF.
 They mainly operated in the South West region of France.

 Delivery began in 1950 of the Somua OP5 bus model to Paris public transport operator RATP.

-In 1955 Somua introduced the JL 19, available with two or three axles and powered by a six-cylinder diesel engine, the D615 9.3 liter engine, producing 180 hp and with a manual ten speed transmission.
-The JL 19 was available as a carrier or tractor, with five different chassis, and bore a payload of up to 26 tonnes.
-Around this time Latil, the heavyweight vehicle division of Renault, and Somua were merged under the LRS brand, which later became Saviem.
+In 1955 Somua introduced the JL 19, available with two or three axles and powered by a six-cylinder diesel engine, the D615 9.3 liter engine, producing 180 hp and with a manual ten-speed transmission.
+The JL 19 was available as a carrier or tractor, with five different chassis and with engines from a variety of manufacturers, and bore a payload of up to 26 tonnes.
+Around this time Latil (the heavyweight vehicle division of Renault) and Somua were merged under the LRS brand, which later became Saviem.
+Saviem kept manufacturing the JL as the Saviem JL 20, fitted with its own diesel engines.

-In 1962, Somua introduced a new JL range, with a new cab with four headlights (which came from the Saviem group).
-The base JL model had a 6.8 to 12.75 tonnes payload.
-The JL20 tractor had a 520D6T Henschel direct-injection six-cylinder 204 horsepower diesel engine and a 10 speed transmission and 35 tonnes gross weight.

-The company was a minor manufacturer of trolleybuses, building a total of just 55, one in 1938 and the others in the period 1947–55.
+The company was a minor manufacturer of trolleybuses, building a total of just 55: one in 1938 and the others in the period 1947–1955.
 Another French manufacturer, Vétra, supplied the "overwhelming majority" of trolleybuses in use on French systems during the relevant period.
 Somua-built trolleybuses used electrical propulsion equipment from Westinghouse.